PostHog/posthog.com/contents/blog/making-something-people-want.md

 This was the only time we had to do outreach at PostHog.
 Once we had product market fit, this need disappeared.

-I knew we were targeting developers, so with that in mind "I need a developer to implement and hopefully give feedback on this".
-We had no focus on money yet.
+I knew we were targeting developers, so I needed to find some.
+Beyond that, I'd need them to implement and hopefully give feedback on the product.
+What we weren't trying to do was to get money this early on.

 I went through (i) friends and family that sprung to mind (ii) my literal phonebook (iii) 1st connections on LinkedIn (iv) every developer I'd ever worked with via LinkedIn (v) every developer who'd worked at every place I'd ever worked.